jvandenaardweg/playpost-api/README.md

 6. The local server should be available at http://localhost:3000

 # Database changes
-1. Deploy to Heroku
-2. Migrations are automatically run upon start, see `migrationsRun: true` in `./src/index.ts`
+Upon each deploy to Heroku, the migrations are run.
+To adjust this behaviour see `migrationsRun` in `./src/index.ts`

 ## Manually sync database